-1.2 About the Draft Background Report
+1.2 About the Background Report

-This Draft Background Report provides detailed researched on current and future demographic trends and projections; a detailed analysis of the housing market and of affordable housing need by target group; an analysis of the local economic, land supply and planning context; consultation with key stakeholders to ground-truth preliminary findings and provide qualitative information; a preliminary analysis of potential affordable housing partnership sites with respect to economic feasibility; and a preliminary assessment of planning mechanisms and amendments to existing controls required to ensure more efficient market supply of diverse, low cost and affordable housing options.
+This Background Report provides detailed researched on current and future demographic trends and projections; a detailed analysis of the housing market and of affordable housing need by target group; an analysis of the local economic, land supply and planning context; consultation with key stakeholders to ground-truth preliminary findings and provide qualitative information; a preliminary analysis of potential affordable housing partnership sites with respect to economic feasibility; and a preliminary assessment of planning mechanisms and amendments to existing controls required to ensure more efficient market supply of diverse, low cost and affordable housing options.

-This Draft Background Paper will be further updated after circulation and feedback from Council staff and elected representatives, and form the basis of strategies and mechanisms in the forthcoming Queanbeyan-Palerang Affordable Housing Strategy.
+This Background Paper was initially exhibited in draft, and has been amended where relevant on the basis of feedback received during the exhibition, and by Council staff and elected representatives.
+The evidence in this Background Paper forms the basis of strategies and mechanisms in the forthcoming Queanbeyan-Palerang Affordable Housing Strategy.